thejsway/thejsway/manuscript/chapter05.md

   Taste-test the vegetables
     If the veggies are good
       Remove them from the stove
-    If the veggies aren't good
+    If the veggies aren’t good
       Add more pepper and spices
-    If the veggies aren't cooked enough
+    If the veggies aren’t cooked enough
       Keep stir-frying the veggies
   Heat the tortilla
   Add rice to the tortilla